greyatom-school/the-minerva-project/FEWD/sprint_3/project/readme.md

 - Search bar to search news

 #### Constraints
+- Ensure that irrespective of your method, you always set the port value=3000(In the boilerplate code inside "webpack.config.dev", we have set dev port as 3000).
+Otherwise test cases will get stuck.
 - Use async/await
 - Use `fetch()` API
 - Show animated loader when data is being fetched